lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Individuals and institutions in voting and infrastructure
 from decentered /decentralized elections and networks to centralized political parties, servers, and cloud resources, proportional representation, etc.

+## Coordination and Fitness
+- meritocratic participation
+- "tradition" "religion" fitness and participation
+- is 'pagent-show' theocracy a form of populism?
+- is 'testosterone-show' a form of populism?
+-

+# STEM Perception and Psychology of Metrics
+- Measures
+- Scores
+-

 ## Applications of Mandate-Based Systems
 -